LagSkip/AppSec-eq-star/README.md

 A OSINT=\* based, Chrome extension that searches for CVE info and FOSS & MOTS software versions.

-Special Thanks to the OG creators for OSINT=* Adam Odell, Shady Khourshid, & Ryan Borum
+Special thanks to the OG creators or OSINT=* Adam Odell, Shady Khourshid, & Ryan Borum

 **Usage:**